-W (ENTRANCE) ELEVATION: base course; carved biblical inscription and cornice to entablature of 1st floor windows; cable moulding to architraves and heraldic carving to pediments to 2nd floor windows; eaves course; cornice.
-Central, advanced doorway; 2-leaf panelled door; doric columns and pilasters, cornice and heraldic panel to doorpiece; 3-light, corniced, canted window to 1st floor above; single window to 2nd floor above with bracketed cill and carved scrolls to architrave.
-3-light canted window to ground floor outer right; single window to 1st floor above with consoled cornice to architrave; single window to 2nd floor above.
-Tripartite window to ground floor outer left; single window above with consoled cornice to architrave; single window to 2nd floor above.
-Bartizan to 2nd floor at SW angle.
+West (Entrance) Elevation: base course; carved biblical inscription and cornice to entablature of first floor windows; cable moulding to architraves and heraldic carving to pediments to second floor windows; eaves course; cornice.
+Central, advanced doorway; two-leaf panelled door; doric columns and pilasters, cornice and heraldic panel to doorpiece; three-light, corniced, canted window to first floor above; single window to second floor above with bracketed cill and carved scrolls to architrave.
+Three-light canted window to ground floor outer right; single window to first floor above with consoled cornice to architrave; single window to second floor above.
+Tripartite window to ground floor outer left; single window above with consoled cornice to architrave; single window to second floor above.
+Bartizan to second floor at southwest angle.

-S ELEVATION: 2-bay with single storey wing adjoining to E (see below); crowstepped gable; single windows to both bays to all floors; 2 smaller windows with decorative cast-iron window guards to attic; bartizan to 2nd floor at E angle.
+South Elevation: Two-bay with single storey wing adjoining to eat (see below); crowstepped gable; single windows to both bays to all floors; two smaller windows with decorative cast-iron window guards to attic; bartizan to second floor at east angle.

-TOWER: strip quoins; corbelled, castellated parapet with bartizans to 3 angles.
+Tower: strip quoins; corbelled, castellated parapet with bartizans to three angles.

-W ELEVATION: advanced bipartite window at ground; cornice and finely carved heraldic panel above; band course between ground and 1st floors; bipartite window to 1st floor with carved panel above corniced architrave; single architraved window above with bracketed cill, corbelled cornice and broken pediment.
-Bartizans to SW and NW angles; crow-step gables and pedimented window to cap house above parapet.
+West Elevation: advanced bipartite window at ground; cornice and finely carved heraldic panel above; band course between ground and first floors; bipartite window to first floor with carved panel above corniced architrave; single architraved window above with bracketed cill, corbelled cornice and broken pediment.
+Bartizans to southeast and northwest angles; crow-step gables and pedimented window to cap house above parapet.

-N ELEVATION: 2-bay; lean-to extension to ground floor with tripartite window to outer right; heraldic panel and pediment above; flanking skewputts; single windows to 1st and 2nd floors above with carved panels to corniced architraves; single pedimented window in lean-to to ground floor outer left; single architraved windows to 1st and 2nd floors above with carved panels and cornices; central carved panel depicting shield between bays and 1st and 2nd floors; bartizans to E and W angles.
+North Elevation: Two-bay; lean-to extension to ground floor with tripartite window to outer right; heraldic panel and pediment above; flanking skewputts; single windows to first and second floors above with carved panels to corniced architraves; single pedimented window in lean-to to ground floor outer left; single architraved windows to first and second floors above with carved panels and cornices; central carved panel depicting shield between bays and first and second floors; bartizans to east and west angles.

-NEW (1860-1867) WING: adjoining and advanced from N elevation of tower; 2-storey and attic, 2-bay; bipartite doorway to ground floor outer right; single window to 1st floor above with carved stone balcony and broken pediment; carved panel above single window to attic and to crowstepped gable above; single windows to ground floor outer left and to 1st floor above; single attic window with decoratively carved pediment breaking eaves; simple, square bartizan to E angle.
-Linking block to service wing to E.
+New (1860-1867) Wing: adjoining and advanced from north elevation of tower; two-storey and attic, two-bay; bipartite doorway to ground floor outer right; single window to first floor above with carved stone balcony and broken pediment; carved panel above single window to attic and to crowstepped gable above; single windows to ground floor outer left and to first floor above; single attic window with decoratively carved pediment breaking eaves; simple, square bartizan to east angle.
+Linking block to service wing to east.

-SERVICE WING: L-plan, single storey wing adjoining new wing and modern extension to N.
+Service Wing: L-plan, single storey wing adjoining new wing and modern extension to north.

-W ELEVATION: 2 crowstepped gables flanking 2-bay linking block; octagonal laundry at N angle; conical roof swept at eaves with original vents and cast-iron finial.
+West Elevation: Two crowstepped gables flanking two-bay linking block; octagonal laundry at north angle; conical roof swept at eaves with original vents and cast-iron finial.

-E ELEVATION: advanced block to outer right with crowstepped gables; 5-bay linking block to left with central crowstepped gable and single windows with pediments breaking eaves; box dormers.
+East Elevation: advanced block to outer right with crowstepped gables; five-bay linking block to left with central crowstepped gable and single windows with pediments breaking eaves; box dormers.

-MODERN (1979) EXTENSION: on site of Lessel's conservatory adjoining to E; single storey and attic; 3-bay to S with advanced 2-bay block to outer right with crowstepped gable; 6-bay to E elevation adjoining service wing.
+Modern (1979) Extention: on site of Lessel's conservatory adjoining to east; single storey and attic; three-bay to south with advanced two-bay block to outer right with crowstepped gable; six-bay to east elevation adjoining service wing.

 Variety of small-paned, timber, sash and case windows.
 Grey slate pitched roofs; corniced wallhead stacks.

-INTERIOR: fine interior with many original features remaining.
-Entrance via vestibule leading to STAIR HALL: polished stone dog-leg staircase to left with ornate wrought brasswork supporting handrail.
-2 rooms to right of stair HALL: the RED ROOM , 1882, (now used as a study room) by Alexander Dingwall and John Haddon of Bonnar and Carfrae with a dramatic colour scheme in red, gold, black, white and olive green; ebony fittings and red velvet panels, both with gold leaf beading; carved classical figures to ebony overdoor; carved, black marble fireplace with decorative tiles to hearth; intricate papier mache cornice with classical male heads at corners of the room and between panels; ceiling decorated at each corner with elaborate Rococo design in gold.
-To the N of the Red Room, the DRAWING ROOM (now a music room), possibly of 1861, by Thomas Bonnar; bowed to S; oak skirtings, panelled doors and corbelled doorpieces; carved white marble, round-arched fireplace with pulvinated frieze and keystone; large mirror above; further full-height mirror to W wall; gilt beading to light green plasterwork panels; ceiling decorated with clouds, cherubs, flower vases, female classical heads and classical plaque in grisaille.
-BILLIARD ROOM to E of stair hall; top-lit with elaborately carved oak fittings; paired strapwork pilasters; recessed, panelled cue cupboard to W wall; white marble fireplace with decorative tiling within; strapwork pilasters and heraldic motifs to carved oak fire-surround; tripartite mirror to overmantle; egg and dart frieze and heraldic panels to cornice; carved wood panels to ceiling.
+Interior: fine interior with many original features remaining.
+Entrance via vestibule leading to Stair Hall: polished stone dog-leg staircase to left with ornate wrought brasswork supporting handrail.
+Two rooms to right of stair Hall: the Red Room, 1882, (now used as a study room) by Alexander Dingwall and John Haddon of Bonnar and Carfrae with a dramatic colour scheme in red, gold, black, white and olive green; ebony fittings and red velvet panels, both with gold leaf beading; carved classical figures to ebony overdoor; carved, black marble fireplace with decorative tiles to hearth; intricate papier mache cornice with classical male heads at corners of the room and between panels; ceiling decorated at each corner with elaborate Rococo design in gold.
+To the north of the Red Room, the Drawing Room (now a music room), possibly of 1861, by Thomas Bonnar; bowed to south; oak skirtings, panelled doors and corbelled doorpieces; carved white marble, round-arched fireplace with pulvinated frieze and keystone; large mirror above; further full-height mirror to west wall; gilt beading to light green plasterwork panels; ceiling decorated with clouds, cherubs, flower vases, female classical heads and classical plaque in grisaille.
+Billiard Room to east of stair hall; top-lit with elaborately carved oak fittings; paired strapwork pilasters; recessed, panelled cue cupboard to west wall; white marble fireplace with decorative tiling within; strapwork pilasters and heraldic motifs to carved oak fire-surround; tripartite mirror to overmantle; egg and dart frieze and heraldic panels to cornice; carved wood panels to ceiling.